Summary

 Murkowski faced the most difficult election of her career in the August 24, 2010, Republican Party primary election against Joe Miller, a former U.S. magistrate judge[16] supported by former Governor Sarah Palin.[17][18]
 The initial results showed her trailing Miller, 51–49%, with absentee ballots yet to be tallied.[19]
 After the first round of absentee ballots were counted on August 31, Murkowski conceded, saying that she did not believe that Miller’s lead could be overcome in the next round of absentee vote counting.[20][21]

-On November 17, 2010, the Associated Press reported that Murkowski had become only the second Senate candidate (after Strom Thurmond in 1954) to win a write-in campaign, thereby retaining her seat.[24][25]
-She emerged victorious after a two-week count of write-in ballots showed she had overtaken Miller.[26][27]
-Miller did not concede.[27]
-U.S. Federal District Judge Ralph Beistline granted an injunction to stop the certification of the election due to “serious” legal issues and irregularities Miller raised about the hand count of absentee ballots.[28]
-On December 10, 2010, an Alaskan judge dismissed Miller’s case, clearing the way for Murkowski,[29] but on December 13, Miller appealed the Alaska Superior Court decision of the previous week to the Alaska Supreme Court.
-The state Supreme Court rejected Miller’s appeal on December 22.[30]
-On December 28, U.S. District Judge Ralph Beistline dismissed Miller’s lawsuit.
-Governor Sean Parnell certified Murkowski as the winner on December 30.[31]
+On November 17, 2010, the Associated Press reported that Murkowski had become only the second Senate candidate (after Strom Thurmond in 1954) to win a write-in campaign.[26][27]
+She emerged victorious after a two-week count of write-in ballots showed she had overtaken Miller.[28][29]
+Miller did not concede.[29]
+U.S. Federal District Judge Ralph Beistline granted an injunction to stop the certification of the election due to “serious” legal issues and irregularities Miller raised about the hand count of absentee ballots.[30]
+On December 10, 2010, an Alaskan judge dismissed Miller’s case, clearing the way for Murkowski,[31] but on December 13, Miller appealed the decision to the Alaska Supreme Court.
+The state Supreme Court rejected Miller’s appeal on December 22.[32]
+On December 28, Beistline dismissed Miller’s lawsuit.
+Governor Sean Parnell certified Murkowski as the winner on December 30.[33]

 2016